CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

         leaf01-02   leaf01-02          1012      -                      -
 ```

+If both backup and peer connectivity are lost within a 30-second window, the switch in the secondary role misinterprets the event sequence, sees the peer switch as down and takes over as the primary
 ### Specify a Backup Link to a VRF

 You can configure the backup link to a {{<link url="Virtual-Routing-and-Forwarding-VRF" text="VRF">}} or {{<link url="Management-VRF" text="management VRF">}}.
 Include the name of the VRF or management VRF with the `clagd-backup-ip` command.